gnome-terminator/docs/source/gettingstarted.rst

           impossible to have both menus up at the same time.

 #. :ref:`context-menu` -
-   This is the main menu reached with ``right-click`` over a terminal, and will let you access all the settings, profiles, shortcuts and configurations.
-It is however kept brief to avoid the mega-menus that sometimes grow unchecked.
+   This is the main menu reached with ``right-click`` in a terminal, and will let you access all the settings, profiles, shortcuts and configurations.
+However, it is kept brief to avoid the mega-menus that sometimes grow unchecked.
 #. :ref:`grouping-menu` -
-   This is reached with a ``click`` on the trio of coloured boxes in the titlebar.
+   This is reached with a ``left-click`` on the trio of coloured boxes in the titlebar.
 Later, when we cover Grouping and broadcasting to multiple terminals we will cover this properly.
 For now it is enough to know where it is and how to trigger it.